 “For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many” (Romans 5:15).

 It is the very simplicity of the concept that speaks to its authenticity.
 Too good to be true?
 Too good not to be true!
 And yet our faith is sometimes weak.
 We need further support.

 The courtyard pillars, (amudim) were composed of three main components: The acacia pillars themselves, which were reinforced by silver bands, (chishukim); the copper bases, (adanim), into which the pillars were inserted; and the silver eyelets, (vavim), which were fitted onto the tops of the pillars, for stretching the curtains, (yeriot) across.

 “fillets” — Others have concluded that they were rigid, whether rods or bands, and served to stabilize the posts from leaning toward each other.
 We think that is correct.

 The Brazen Altar was the first item encountered in the Courtyard.
 It was five cubits square, and 3 cubits tall (Exodus 27:1).

 In each of the four corners there was a horn made from the same piece of acacia wood as the altar itself and the altar was over-layed with copper.

-It was used to burn up sacrifices placed upon it such as during the consecration of the priesthood and the Day of Atonement.
+The Brazen Altar was used to burn up sacrifices placed upon it, such as during the consecration of the priesthood and the Day of Atonement.